AlfredA93/meditate-with-alfred/README.md

 - Favicon Icon used to give the tab an icon was sourced from [favicon.cc](https://www.favicon.cc/?action=icon&file_id=941316)

-- [Sticky Footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) code was from Solved by Flexbox website by hilip Walton - I adapted it to suit Meditate With Alfred.
+- [Sticky Footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) code was from Solved by Flexbox website by hilip Walton - I adapted it to suit Meditate With Alfred and I ended up not using this.

 ### **Helpsheets and Learning Resources**